albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 ![Ansible Hardening Overview](../img/ansbile_hardening.png)

-## Start base scenario
+## Base scenario

-We start from a standard non-hardened solution deployment where:
+We start from a base/standard non-hardened solution deployment where:

 * There is one *AAP Service Account*:
     * Used for ssh login to the hosts